teegre/bigtime/README.md

 # DIGITS FILE <a name="digits-file"></a>

-In a nutshell, a *digits file* is a text file with the **.digits** extension.
+In a nutshell, a *digits file* is a text file with the **.digits** extension
-It contains instructions on how to draw digits on the screen.
+that contains instructions on how to draw digits on the screen.

 Digits are sequences of 0s and 1s.